Jack Bassett: International career

 Bassett was first capped for Wales against England on 19 January 1929 at Twickenham.
 Although Wales lost the match Bassett retained his place and played in the remaining three games of the Championship.
 Bassett played all four games in the 1930 Five Nations Championship, and in the third game against Ireland, Bassett was given the captaincy of Wales for the first time, and also gained his first international points with a drop goal.
 Bassett had one of his best games against Ireland, with superb defensive play and decisive tackling, saving three tries during the game.
 The final game of the tournament was a vicious affair against a pugilistic French team, but Bassett missed the match as he had been chosen to tour with the British Lions and was already on his way to Australia.

 Bassett had an exceptional tour with the Lions and was acclaimed as the greatest full back in World rugby, even outplaying New Zealand legend George Nēpia.
 Bassett played well for the Lions, earning five caps with clean work in the open, tidying up the British defence to allow good attacking play.

 In 1931, Bassett led the Welsh team to their first Championship since 1922, beating France, Ireland and Scotland, and drawing with England at Twickenham.
 Bassett was also chosen to captain Wales against the 1931 touring South Africans, but when Wales lost he was blamed for not controlling the play from behind the scrummage which saw risky passing and absurd decisions, in a windy and wet match, that the South Africans exploited.

 Despite the criticism levelled against him after the South African game, Bassett was selected continue in his captaincy of Wales in the 1932 Championship.
 Wales beat both England and Scotland, but in the game against Ireland, Bassett had a terrible match which ended his international career.
 With home advantage and the Triple Crown in sight, Wales were expected to beat the Irish team.
-Bassett though dropped the ball on his own 25, which Ireland's Edward Lightfoot to score a try.
+Bassett though dropped the ball on his own 25, which Ireland's Edward Lightfoot gathered to score a try.
 Later in the game Shaun Waide picked up a lucky bounce from an offside position, running 80 yards to score, easily beating Bassett in the process.
 When Dicky Ralph scored for Wales at the end of the game, Bassett missed the resulting conversion, and ultimately the Triple Crown.